50th Indian Parachute Brigade

 As early as September 1943, the decision had been made to form an airborne division in India.
 At that time, the three brigades necessary to form a division were simply not available.
 Therefore, two resolutions were made.
 First, the divisional commander and senior staff had to be drawn from airborne forces outside of India.
 Second, a British parachute brigade would have to be sent over, ideally before July 1, 1944.
 However, these early plans ran into more than one obstacle.

-Obviously, the Japanese invasion was more than a minor disruption, and pushed the timeline back considerably.
-It also depleted the manpower available, leading SEAC commander Mountbatten to suggest that the formation of the 44th Division be postponed.
+First was the Japanese invasion of India, which pushed the timeline back considerably and depleted the manpower available.
+This led SEAC commander Mountbatten to suggest that the formation of the 44th Division be postponed.
 Some officers also thought that a division was too large to be used in an airborne role in Burma.
 General Giffard of 11th Army Group stated "airborne operations could be carried out equally well by a standard infantry formation reinforced by a parachute brigade".
 However, the Chief of the Imperial General Staff, Alan Brooke, pointed out that no major airborne operation in Burma would take place without a division.
 The War Office therefore ordered Mountbatten to proceed.

-Around the same time, it was agreed that the 44th Armoured Division had to first be disbanded.
-As its armour could not be used effectively in the jungles of Burma, this decision had already been made when Japan invaded in March 1944.
+Around the same time, it was agreed that the 44th Armoured Division had to first be disbanded, as its armour could not be used effectively in the jungles of Burma.
+This decision had already been made when Japan invaded in March 1944.
 However, the Armoured Division was recalled to help defend Jorhat, which held Kohima's lines of communication.
 After the Japanese retreated, the headquarters and divisional troops of the armoured division were poached by the 9th Indian Airborne Division, which was renamed to the 44th in recognition.
+Although it was nowhere near ready, the 44th Airborne Division was given the raising date of November 1, 1944.

-The new division required two parachute brigades and an airlanding brigade.
+The new division required two parachute brigades and an airlanding brigade to reach the required strength.
 Fortunately for them, Orde Wingate's Long Range Penetration groups (Chindits) were already experienced in landing behind enemy lines, having done so during Operation Thursday.
 Therefore, the 14th (LRP) Brigade was easily reconstituted as the 14th Airlanding Brigade.

 The final airborne operation undertaken by the Brigade was a successful parachute assault mounted on the 1st May 1945 by a composite Gurkha parachute battalion on Japanese defensive positions at Elephant point, at the mouth of the Rangoon River.